 Approval in the United States

-Following its approval in France, Taxotere caught the attention of the United States Food and Drug Administration (FDA).
-The FDA reviews and approves drugs for use in the United States after thoroughly evaluating their safety and efficacy.
-In May 1996, the FDA granted approval for Taxotere to treat advanced breast cancer in patients who had not responded to previous chemotherapy treatments.
+Following its approval in France, Taxotere caught the United States Food and Drug Administration’s (FDA) attention.
+After thoroughly evaluating its safety and efficacy, the FDA reviewed and approved the drug in the United States.
+In May 1996, the FDA approved Taxotere’s treatment of advanced breast cancer in patients who had not responded to previous chemotherapy treatments.
 This approval marked a significant milestone in the drug’s journey.
 After that, it became widely accessible to patients in the United States.

 Expanded Approval in the United States